-Each student must complete a minimum of 29 and a maximum of 31 credit hours per year, and a minimum of 12.5, maximum of 17.5 credit hours each term.
+Each student must complete a minimum of 29 and a maximum of 31 credits per year, and a minimum of 12, maximum of 17 credits each term.
+Please note: due to the fact the second year compulsory moot is worth.5 credits each term, second year students must take a minimum of 12.5 and a maximum of 17.5 credits each term for an overall total of 29-31 credits in second year.